-Teaching and learning can be greatly enhanced for our pupils through the use of ICT and the internet.
-However, we all agree that the internet should be as safe as possible for pupils and staff alike.
-We participate annually in Safer Internet Day in the spring term and Online Safety including how to be safe on the internet is covered in our curriculum.
+We have a whole school approach to Online Safety.
+Teaching and learning can be greatly enhanced for our pupils through the use of ICT and the Internet.
+However, we all agree that the Internet should be as safe as possible for pupils and staff alike.
+We participate in Online Safety Training, Safer Internet Day and Online Safety is directly taught to pupils, including how to be safe on the Internet.

-The internet is available to staff and pupils.
+The Internet is available to staff and pupils.
 All are aware of the 'Acceptable Use Policy and ICT Code of Conduct' for Staff and Pupils - staff sign this, and parents sign on behalf of the pupils.
 We also provide regular information for our parents about Online Safety.
-No pupil accesses the internet in school using a personal mobile device.
+No pupil accesses the Internet in school using a personal mobile device.

-An internet monitoring programme is in place to highlight possible misuse (Securus).
+An Internet monitoring programme is in place to highlight possible misuse (Securus).
 The Senior Leadership Team and the Governors reserve the right to make random audits of the history file that records which websites pupils and staff have visited.
 Online filtering is in place to block all traffic that comes through the school's network that is classified as inappropriate.
-Further information can be found in the Computing and online Safety policies.
+Further information can be found in the Computing and Online Safety policies.